tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 	.. image:: images/modes/TilesetArea/TileSetAreaExample2.png

 |
-* Press open tile edit mode prefab to configure the tile set.
+* Press `Open tile edit mode prefab` to configure the tile set.
 * Select the cells where the connection of the tiles will be.

 	.. image:: images/modes/TilesetArea/TilesetConnectionExample1.png